openstack-archive/daisycloud-core/doc/installation.md

 # make allrpm
 ```

-The artifacts will be at target/el7/noarch/, with name such as installdaisy_el7_noarch.bin.
+The artifacts will be at target/el7/noarch/, with name is like installdaisy_el7_noarch.bin.

 ## Install Daisy

-NOTE:
-Daisy's WEBUI rpm includes files which conflicts with OpenStack Horizon, this is Daisy's bug which will be solved in future.
-For now, please uninstall python-django-horizon and openstack-dashboard before installing Daisy.

 ```
 # cd target/el7/noarch/